microsoft/hands-on-lab-redis/docs/workshop.md

 ## Run the API

-Open the `src/catalog-api` folder in Visual Studio Code using the devcontainer or the GitHub Codespaces.
+Open the `src/catalog-api` folder in Visual Studio Code using the devcontainer or the GitHub Codespace.

 For the purpose of this lab you will have to add a delay for the response of the API to be able to see the difference between the response time with and without the cache.
 This is because a database like Cosmos Db is able to return the data in a few milliseconds after a few calls so you wont be able to see the difference between the response time with and without the cache after a few retry.

-To do this, copy the entire content of the `appsettings.json.template` into the `appsettings.Developement.json` file and add set the `SIMULATED_DB_LATENCY_IN_SECONDS` value to `2`.
+To do this, copy the entire content of the `appsettings.json.template` into a new file called `appsettings.Development.json` at the same level and add set the `SIMULATED_DB_LATENCY_IN_SECONDS` value to `2`.

 <div class="task" data-title="Task">

-> - Run the API locally or use the provided GitHub Codespaces.
+> - Run the API locally or using the provided GitHub Codespace.
+> - Set the Cosmos Db connection string in the `appsettings.Development.json` file
+> - Set the Redis connection string in the `appsettings.Development.json` file
-> - Call the `/products` endpoints to confirm that the API is working
+> - Call the GET `/products` endpoints to confirm that the API is working

 </div>